 Consumer Protection Act

-The Consumer Protection Act, No. 60 of 2008, has significantly impacted the lives of both consumers and suppliers of goods and services since it became effective:
+The Consumer Protection Act has significantly impacted the lives of consumers and suppliers of goods and services since it became effective:

 in respect of its many other provisions impacting on suppliers since 31st March 2011.